 Make sure the battery is aligned in parallel with the radio body with the lower edge of the battery about 1-2cm below the edge of the radio.

-Once aligned with the guide-rails, slide the battery upward until you hear a click as the battery locks in place.
+until you hear a click as the battery locks in place.

 Removal